pwa-builder/manifest-previewer/README.md

       iOS: "On iOS, your application's categories are set from a predetermined set of options and enhance the discoverability of your app."
     },
     shareTarget: {
-      windows: 'This attribute allows your application to easily share and receive media content on Windows.',
+      windows: 'As a share target, your app can receive text, links, and files from other Windows apps.',
-      android: 'By using the share target attribute, you can quickly share and receive links and files like a native Android application.',
+      android: 'As share target, your app can receive text, links, and files from other Android apps.',
-      iOS: 'By using the share target attribute, you can quickly share and receive links and files like a native iOS application. '
+      iOS: 'As a share target, your app can receive text, links, and files shared from other iOS apps.'
+    },
+    description: {
+      windows: "The Microsoft Store shows the app's description in the app's product description page.",
+      android: "Google Play shows the app's description in the app's product description page.",
+      iOS: "The iOS App Store shows your app's description in the app's product description page."
     }
   }
   ```